dsyme/dsyme-presentations/design-notes/on-currying.md

 you kind of get used to it.
 And once things like this get entrenched the rights and wrongs of the design principles don’t necessarily dominate – people just get used to particular notation.

-That said, I think you could in theory remove currying from F# and replace it by a design like the one you propose, characterised by something like
+That said, I think you could in theory remove currying and partial application from F# and replace it by a design which does away with partial application altogether, characterised by something like
 ```
     x.map { _ + 1 }
 ```